AYLIEN/aylien_newsapi_ruby/README.md

 AYLIEN News API is the most powerful way of sourcing, searching and syndicating analyzed and enriched news content.
 If you haven't already done so, you will need to [sign up](https://newsapi.aylien.com/signup).

+Visit our [interactive documentation](https://newsapi.aylien.com/docs/#swagger-ui-container) to familiarize yourself with the API.

 ## Installation

 ### RubyGems